Microsoft/vscode-tips-and-tricks/README.md

 The Visual Studio Code team uses the Insiders version to test the latest features and bug fixes of VS Code.
 You can use this same version by [downloading here](https://code.visualstudio.com/insiders).

-* For Early Adopters - Insiders has the most recent code changes and may lead to the occasional broken build.
+* For Early Adopters - Insiders has the most recent code changes and may lead to very occasional broken builds.
 * Frequent Builds - New builds everyday with the latest bug fixes and features.
-* Side-by-side install - Insiders installs next to the Stable build allowing you to use either independently.
+* Side-by-side install - Insiders installs next to the Stable build allowing you to use either of them independently.

 ![side by side install](/media/side-by-side-install.png)